 So we should render the polygon as shown below:

-Winding Rule = NO
+Winding Rule = OFF

 Any region with even value = empty; regions with odd value = data.